onevcat/UniWebView-Docs/docs/guide/using-javascript.md

 ## Disabling

 If you are not using any JavaScript, you could disable it by `UniWebView.SetJavaScriptEnabled(false)`.
-All web view created after this setting does not support JavaScript, it would give you a faster speed when browsing non-JavaScript content.
+All web view created after this setting does not support JavaScript, it would give you a faster speed when browsing non-JavaScript content or for certain security purposes.